sageserpent-open/modest-proposal/README.md

 This requires a much higher level of fissile enrichment in the core, say around 20% (can be lower or higher, it depends).
 It also means that reprocessing has to be tweaked, so that the plutonium being bred in the blanket is transferred into the next cycle's core along with all the plutonium from the previous cycle's core).
-Essentially, each lot of reprocessing sucks up the plutonium bred in the blanket and adds it to the stash of the next cycle's core, keeping the enrichment high enough to restart the reactor.
+Essentially, each round of reprocessing sucks up the plutonium bred in the blanket and adds it to the stash of the next cycle's core, keeping the enrichment high enough to restart the reactor.

 This is fantastic news, because we don't have to mine every last bit of uranium to get at those precious U-235 nuclei